Used with an array of tasty ingredients, these Granola Clusters take me back to my days of loving museli, and they are simple and delicious.

 The not-so-burnt tops could be used to sprinkle on my yogurt, but I actually broke the spatula when I tried to remove the burnt bottoms from the cookie sheet.

-Recipe makes about 24 granola clusters.
+The recipe makes about 24 granola clusters.
+Have fun!

 - 2 cups muesli